defold/defold.github.io/extension-pad/index.md

 ## Creating asset packs

 Creating an asset packs involves using the Android tools `aapt2` and `bundletool` and the JDK tool `jarsigner`.
 All are included in the Defold command line tool `bob.jar` and can be used directly from Bob.
+There are four steps to create one or more asset packs and include them in the application bundle:

+1. Compile assets
+2. Create asset bundles
+3. Add asset bundles to application bundle
+4. Sign the application bundle

 ### Compile assets